-At Safe-T-Cover, we receive numerous inquiries concerning Fire Department Connections and our insulated enclosures.
+At Safe-T-Cover, we receive numerous inquiries about the Fire Department Connection and our insulated enclosures.
 As the fire industry and municipal water authorities continue to move away from the dangerous practice of below ground backflow installation, more and more dedicated fire valves are moving outdoors and above ground.
 With this continuous change, more designers and installers are realizing the benefits of Fire Department Connections which are installed directly at the enclosure.

-Fire Department Connections are designed to provide sprinkler systems with supplemental water support, either through a fully installed sprinkler system or a standpipe system.
+The Fire Department Connection is designed to provide sprinkler systems with supplemental water support, either through a fully installed sprinkler system or a standpipe system.
 Regardless of the internal design, the FDC provides an immediately accessible external means of getting water to an interior fire.
-In some rare cases like floods, hurricanes, and earthquakes, the utility supplied water can be interrupted, and the FDC may be the ONLY way to get water to a fire.
-Needless to say, the FDC is a crucial component to an efficient fire protection system, and the FDC location is critical.
+In some rare cases like floods, hurricanes, and earthquakes, the utility supplied water can be interrupted, and the Fire Department Connection may be the ONLY way to get water to a fire.
+Needless to say, the FDC is a crucial component to an efficient fire protection system, and the Fire Department Connection location is critical.

 Clear and Easy Access Is Necessary